wp-plugins/connections/readme.txt

 * BUG: Fixed issue where database would go thru the update cycle on a new install.
 * OTHER: Add instructional text to the image settings.
 * OTHER: Add rel="nofollow" to the vCard download link.
-* OTHER: Removed the use of $_SESSION throughtout the plug-in.
+* OTHER: Removed the use of $_SESSION throughout the plug-in.
 * OTHER: Enhance plug-in security through the use of nonce.
 * OTHER: Move the methods from cnConvert class to the cnFormatting class.
 * OTHER: Move the class.upload.php to the image processing method to remove 1.3MB of plug-in overhead.
 * OTHER: Reduce memory overhead.
 * OTHER: Reduce database queries.
-* OTHER: More efficient query to return entires.
+* OTHER: More efficient query to return entries.
 * OTHER: Removed the 'custom_template' shortcode attribute.
 Instead, the custom template folder will be checked for the specified template.
 * OTHER: Moved the template file checking out of the entry list loop to reduce server file system IO.
 * OTHER: Add place holders in the admin entry list if no image is associated to an entry.
-* OTHER: Add dependecies and versions to all wp_enqueue_script / wp_enqueue_style calls.
+* OTHER: Add dependencies and versions to all wp_enqueue_script / wp_enqueue_style calls.
 * OTHER: Upgrade the class.php.upload class to .29
 * OTHER: Better documentation throughout.